Pre-Onboarding Considerations

 4. Determine your Oversight Committee members and create a charter

-• As defined in the UMMS Tissue Policy, all biorepositories are required to establish an Oversight Committee for their collection.
+• As defined in the Research Biorespository Policy, all biorepositories are required to establish an Oversight Committee for their collection.

 • CBR requires the list of the Oversight Committee members for documentation.